-The lifeguards wouldn’t be out for about another hour, so I had to look things up myself.
-So ridiculously far from a tragedy, I understand.
+The lifeguards wouldn’t be out for another hour, so I pulled out my phone to find out.
+Maybe I should have done that anyway.
 But, given my work (uh oh) I was genuinely interested in her quick and polished response.

 “You get that question a lot?”

 “It's well-rehearsed,” I said.
 She walked away ... seemingly indifferent.

 How I’d like to think I’d handle this if I were in her shoes (more below…)